SKBruck/voltdocs/_posts/2016-10-06-managing-your-apps.md

 **Reset Page** - The page in your app that handles user password resets.
 The special value {% raw %}{{token}}{% endraw %} is replaced by an actual confirmation token that your app can use to reset the password.
 Learn more about [resetting passwords](/authentication/resetting-passwords).

+**Framing** - Controls if the app can be framed by another site.
+Can be set to none, self, any, or domain.
+If set to none (the default) then framing is not allowed.
+If set to self, then the app can only frame itself.
+If set to any then any site can frame the app (this is not recommended).
+If set to domain then only the URL which is specified will be allowed to frame the site.

+**CORS** - Controls if the app's API allows incoming requests from other domains (CORS). cors_type can be set to none, any, or domain.
+If set to none (the default), then no cross domain requests are allowed.
+If set to any, requests from any domain are allowed (this is not recommended).
+If set to domain, requests will be allowed only from specified URL.

+**Nice Links** - If set, the server will redirect links that aren't found to index.html, allowing a client side router to service any links.
+No # character will appear in the URL.
+For AppStudio users, be sure to set NiceLinks in [Project Properties](http://wiki.nsbasic.com/Properties_Window) to true as well.

 ### Actions

 **Users** - Opens the [Users](/users/managing-your-users) screen.
 Use it to see the list of your users for the app, and to delete them.